RUNNING START OVERVIEW

 In order to participate in Running Start, students must apply to Walla Walla Community College and follow specific placement instructions.Graduation requirements for completing a high school diploma are established by Wa-Hi, and students must consult their high school counselor to identify how community college courses will apply towards graduation.
 If students choose to enroll part time in Running Start classes and part time at Wa-Hi, they will need to plan their Running Start classes around their Wa-Hi classes.

-A one-quarter, five credit, class will equal 1.0 credit of high school study in the subject taken.
+A one-quarter, 5.0 credit, class will equal 1.0 credit of high school study in the subject taken and a one quarter, 3.0 credit, class will equal 0.5 HIgh School Credits.
 Further information is available through the Wa-Hi Counseling Department.